mahiki/PrefectInterfaces.jl/README.md

 julia> Pkg.add("https://github.com/mahiki/PrefectInterfaces.jl")
 ```
 ## USAGE
->These demo commands will work with the included prefect installation, [see Prefect installation instructions](prefect/README.md)
+These demo commands will work with the included prefect installation, [see installation reference](README.md#installation).

 * List available Prefect blocks
 * Load a secret from the Prefect DB
 * Load a local file system block from Prefect DB
 * Use the `read_path`, `write_path` methods from the FS Block.
     * Notice the block implements a base path
     * *NOTE:* these are defaulting to read/read via `CSV` module.
-That should get fixed to handle any type of file.
+That should get fixed in the future to handle any type of file.

 ```julia
 # provide a reference to the running Prefect REST API